stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

 However, as with many things that start off as good ideas, I think it's been taken a tad too far.

-I'll briefly outline my grips with DI, and then propose how I would accomplish the same with regular Java.
+I'll briefly outline my gripes with DI, and then propose how I would accomplish the same with regular Java.

 First, the complaints.

 DI Encourages Overuse of Interfaces
 -----------------------------------

-Interfaces are great for public APIs or places where you are in fact providing various sundry implementations of a contract.
+Interfaces are great for public APIs or places where you are in fact providing various, different implementations of an interface.

 However, DI "best-practice" has led to the infamous `IFoo` and `FooImpl` where `FooImpl` is the only implementation of `IFoo` in the entire codebase.
-There never has been another `IFoo` and never will be another `IFoo`, but it lives on to pacify DI best practice.
+There never has been another `IFoo` implementation than `FooImpl` and never will be.

 This is such a waste of code.
 I usually see it in persistence layers, where every table has an `IMyTableMapper` and a corresponding `MyTableMapperImpl`.
-And despite the DDD people waxing poetic about different repository back-ends, hardly anyone actually does that, and so, in a large project, there are easily 100-200 some extra interfaces lying around and getting in the way of developers stepping through the code.
+And despite the DDD people waxing poetic about different repository back-ends (one db-based, another map-based), hardly anyone actually does that, and so, in a large project, there are easily 100-200 some extra interfaces lying around and getting in the way of developers stepping through the code.

-That Eclipse, in its 3.5 release, added a hover over `Ctrl-Click` that, when on a variable that is an interface, will take you either to interface "Declaration" or jump immediately to the **one** "Implementation" of that interface just highlights how widespread this horrible abuse is.
+That Eclipse, in its 3.5 release, added a hover over `Ctrl-Click` that, when on a variable that is an interface, will take you either to interface "Declaration" or jump immediately to the **one** "Implementation" of that interface just highlights how widespread this anti-pattern has become.

-Interfaces are for documenting contracts that you know will have separate implementations--not to use for every class that ends up in DI.

-My one caveat here is that this seems to be a 1st-generation DI limitation, and that many/most DI frameworks will instantiate a concrete class for you without the interface.
+My caveat here is that this seems to be a 1st-generation DI limitation, and that many/most DI frameworks will instantiate a concrete class for you without the interface using some CGLIB sub-classing magic.

 So, hopefully the needless interfaces will stop.
 But I still begrudge DI for leading so many projects down this path.

+And, to the point, interfaces are for documenting contracts that you know will have separate implementations--not to use for every class that ends up in DI.

+Which leads me to:

 DI Infects Your Entire Codebase
 -------------------------------